B.Com – Professional

 Vision

-- The programmes aim to mould the character, leadership qualities, ethical values and social responsibility among commerce students while also imparting skills required for integrating into the society and acting as change agents.
+The Department of Commerce envisions imparting holistic education to students to empower them to take up responsible positions in life.
+The programmes aim to mould character, leadership qualities, ethical values, and social responsibility among commerce students while imparting the skills required to integrate into society and act as change agents.

 Mission